2011 Slave Lake wildfire: Response

 Immediately following the fire, the Alberta government promised $50 million in aid to the town.
 Half of that was provided as immediate relief for residents, including $9 million to pay for costs incurred during the evacuation.
 Another $15 million was set aside for residents without adequate insurance coverage or with limited financial capability, and would cover all housing costs for such people until August.
 Prime Minister Stephen Harper and Premier Ed Stelmach toured the town via helicopter and met with front-line firefighters a week after the fire.
-Following the tour, Harper promised additional aid would be forthcoming from the federal government.
+Following the tour, Harper promised additional aid from the federal government.

 Albertans responded to the disaster with material and financial support.
 The Canadian Red Cross and disaster relief agencies in Edmonton were inundated with material donations—enough that they asked people to no longer make material donations directly at the evacuation centres.
 Communities across the province launched support drives to collect necessary supplies for evacuees.
 Grade school students organized fundraising drives, and community groups and businesses were overwhelmed by the public response.

 Businesses across the province also stepped forward to help.
 Among them, ATB Financial offered to defer mortgage and loan payments for affected residents, while a Calgary-based rental company offered 50 rental suites in Edmonton to displaced residents free of charge for three months.
 Athabasca University made space available for limited school classes to resume for evacuated students, Insurance companies quickly set up operations near evacuation centres to assist residents with any questions or concerns.